jimburton/scrabble/chapters/Chapter3.md

 move.
 We need to check whether the word is straight, whether it touches another word and whether the tile are available, and this is before we have even got onto checking the dictionary.
-Each of these function calls will return an `Either String a` and we may find ourselves doing a lot of case statements and pattern matching on `Either` values.
+Each of these function calls will return an `Either Text a` and we may find ourselves doing a lot of case statements and pattern matching on `Either` values.
 A function that puts together the various ways we migh validate move could look like this: